 Here we go…

 1. Drink plenty of water.

 I know you’ve heard this before, but the truth is you really do have to drink more water if you want glowing, beautiful skin.
 Drinking more water can also help with digestive issues, even with a small amount of dehydration, your body functions in a less optimal way.

 The moment that you’re dehydrated, it will take a toll on your skin, causing it to look dull, dry, saggy and loose.
-When you are dehydrated, your skin is dehydrated and that means tight pores that trap in dirt and dead skin cells.
-As you rehydrate, your pores naturally open up and release the dirt and dead skin cells.
+When you are dehydrated, your skin is dehydrated and that means tight pores that trap dirt and dead skin cells.
+As you rehydrate, your pores naturally open up and release dirt and dead skin cells.
 When you think of dewy skin, think of drinking more water.

 And a quick tip: you’re dehydrated before you feel thirsty, so don’t let yourself get thirsty!
 Drink water all throughout the day before the signs of thirst have a chance to creep in.